0x4447-office/0x4447_webpage_documentation/docs/products/openvpn-server.md

 The output is the list of all the users you have available for your OpenVPN server.

-# Understant our files:

-In our appliance we create files needed to make the server works, and here is the full list with an explanation:

-- `/etc/openvpn/easy-rsa/keys`: this folder holds all the user that you create, and OpenVPN uses this `.pem` files for authentication.
-- `/home/ec2-user/openvpn_users`: holds all the OpenVPN cnfiguration files for your users to be used in their OpenVPN clients.
-- `/home/ec2-user/efs.sh`: is where the EFS ID is saved when the UserData is executed

 # How to enable resilience

-Our OpenVPN Server has build in resilience to make sure that you are protected against Instance termination, or to allow you the setup of autoscaling with a setting of minimum 1 and max 1, to allow auto recovery of terminated instances.
+Our OpenVPN Server has build in resilience to make sure that you don't loose all your users that are added in the system.
+Or the IP of the server.
+This way you can protect yourself by the following scenarious:

-## Fixed IP

-For a VPN server it is important that it always has the same IP, this way even if you stop and start the server, or use autoscaling to mantain a minimum of one server, you need to have a way to set alays the same IP.
-To do so, you can take advantage of the UserData of the EC2 Instance.
+- accitental instance termination.
+- you can build an autoscaling group with minimum of 1 so even if the server gose down it will be recreated.
+- you can chagne the instance type whenever needed.
+- no matter what the IP of the instacne stais the same.

+# UserData

+To achive this we use the UserData feature of EC2, where you can set a Bash script that will be execute the first time the Instacne boots.
+This way without havign access to the instacne you can automate the whole process.
+In the following steps we are going to setup the fixed IP and the EFS drive.

 ### Before you set the UserData

-Before you can set the UserData, you have to attach a Role to the Instance with a Policy that has this Policy Document:
+Before you can set the UserData, you have to attach a Role to the Instance with a Policy that has this Document:

 ```json
 {